Carthage College: Kissing Rock

 Kissing Rock has been a part of Carthage since 1913.
 Dennis Swaney and other members of the Class of 1913 found the 2 ½-ton chunk of granite in a farmer's field and moved the stone to the campus.

 Stationed prominently at the entrance to Evergreen Walk, the rock quickly became part of Carthage life.
 One tradition recounts that any woman sitting on the rock was obligated to kiss the man who found her there and countless marriage proposals have been made and accepted near it.
 Members of the Beta Phi Epsilon fraternity moved Kissing Rock to the Kenosha campus in the mid-1960s.
 It now sits facing Lake Michigan between Lentz and Tarble Halls.

 Today, Kissing Rock is a multifaceted symbol of the Carthage spirit.
 Students paint the Rock to promote their organizations and causes, publicize upcoming events, and celebrate.
-Kissing Rock has served as a memorial to beloved alumni, an expression of protest against injustice, a tribute after 9/11, and more.
+Kissing Rock has served as a memorial to former students, an expression of protest against injustice, a tribute after 9/11, and more.